 CSE 601 offers students the opportunity to explore and develop their careers through professional practice.
 The structured plan of education impacts student work-readiness through a number of professional development skill-building activities.
 Students will provide a brief final report on their experiences.
 After completing the course, graduate students earn credit towards their degree with CSE 601 listed on their permanent transcript.

-CSE 601 is open to graduate students with a part-time internship or a full-time internship during the summer.
-Students with a full-time internship during the academic year (fall, winter, spring) should sign up for ENGR 601, through the College of Engineering’s Internship Program.
+CSE 601 is open to domestic graduate students with a part-time or full-time internship, as well as international students with a full-time internship during the summer or a part-time internship during the regular academic year.
+International students with a full-time internship during the regular academic year (fall, winter, spring) should sign up for ENGR 601, through the College of Engineering’s Internship Program.

 CSE 601 To Do List

 - Accept an official offer for a qualified internship.

 - Apply for credit by filling out the CSE 601 Credit Request Form.
 You will then receive an add code to register.